Present at MURC

 • In-person poster presentations

-The MURC conference will take place on Sat, Mar 21, 2026.
+The MURC conference will take place on Sat, Mar 21, 2026 on the UBC Vancouver campus.

 Before applying

-Talk to your research supervisor
+1. Talk to your research supervisor

 Talk to your research supervisor and get permission to apply for the conference.
 As the nature of some research may be sensitive, this step is crucial and applications will not be accepted without supervisor approval.
+Your research supervisor will be contacted via email to confirm their approval of your presentation at MURC.

-Prepare your abstract
+2. Prepare your abstract

-• Clarity: Abstract is understandable to a non-expert audience.
+• Clarity: Abstract is understandable to a non-expert audience

-• Quality of writing: Spelling, grammar, formatting, and general flow of the abstract.
+• Quality of writing: Spelling, grammar, formatting, and general flow of the abstract

-• Methodology: Methods are clearly explained and justified.
+• Methodology: Methods are clearly explained and justified

-• Significance: The importance of research to the field and the value of addressing the knowledge gap is articulated.
+• Significance: The importance of research to the field and the value of addressing the knowledge gap is articulated

-Select a presentation format
+3. Select a presentation format

 Oral presentations